BloodDValz/Custom-Bookmark-Extractor/README.md

 ### ⇌ Compare Mode
 - Load two separate bookmark HTML files (File A and File B)
+- **Remove File A / B** — each file panel has its own Remove button sitting next to its Open button; removing a file automatically clears the comparison results and the Diff View
+- **Drag-and-drop** bookmark HTML files directly onto the File A, File B, or File C panels to load them (Windows native, no extra install required)
 - **Swap Files (⇄)** — swap File A and File B and immediately re-run the comparison
 - Compare by URL only (case-insensitive, trailing slash ignored) — bookmark titles are not used for matching
 - Four comparison views, switchable at any time: